christianThardy/christianThardy.github.io/tom-interpretability.md

 These heatmaps show what part of the text the model was focusing on when it was predicting particular parts of the cat's final trajectory.
 By extracting the Q, K, V, and O vectors for any head/layer, we can visualize specific compositions to analyze:

-- Q composition: How the receiver's queries attend to the sender's outputs
+- Q composition: How the receiver's queries attend to the sender's QKVO
-- K composition: How the receiver's keys interact with the sender's outputs
+- K composition: How the receiver's keys interact with the sender's QKVO
-- V composition: How the receiver's values are influenced by the sender's outputs
+- V composition: How the receiver's values are influenced by the sender's QKVO
 - O composition: How the final outputs compose between heads

-We can then understand which features—tokens like `John`, `Mark`, `basket`, `box`—are encoded in each component, and measure how strongly each dimension correlates with these features.
+So for each attention head, we're specifically examining how the model internally matches Q↔K, weighs the corresponding V, and produces O. We can then understand which features—tokens like `John`, `Mark`, `basket`, `box`—are encoded in each component, and measure how strongly each dimension correlates with these features.
 This provides a fine-grained view into how each component of the attention mechanism functions, compared to coarser-grained analyses done earlier.

 <br/>